Github-Archives/react-graphql-django-demonstration/README.md

 ### Start Daphne Websocket Server for ASGI (This is how we are launching the Backend now)

+Launches an ASGI server, suitable for production, handles both HTTP and WebSocket requests.
+For your project, which involves real-time data updates via WebSockets, using Daphne is an appropriate choice

 ```bash
 daphne -p 8000 server.asgi:application
 ```

 ### If you don't need Websocket real-time communication just use

+Launches a WSGI server, suitable for development and testing, handles only HTTP requests.

 ```bash
 python manage.py runserver